KidPudel/Iggy-s-Vault/gamedev/unity/Common Patterns Cookbook in Unity.md

 GameManager.Instance.DoSomething();
 ```

 For persistent singletons, use a dedicated scene instead of `DontDestroyOnLoad`.
-See [[Scene Management]].
+See [[Scene Management in Unity]].

 ---